 - Construction: Along with the construction itself, this stage also includes securing the occupational licenses, safety certificates and building permits your stadium needs.
 Keep your legal advisers and consultants up to date so they can help ensure you’re meeting any requirements.

-- Review: Having completed the initial construction, your architects and engineers will identify any necessary corrective or additional work.
+- Review: Having completed the initial construction, your architects and engineers will identify any necessary corrective or additional work for the stadium’s architecture.
 Your general contractor will take charge of these final changes during this stage.

 Choosing a Location